littlesnaf/CustomOrderService/README.md

 4. Output PNGs are saved under a `Ready Designs` folder inside each order/customer directory.
 5. A consolidated `order-quantities.json` is maintained at the batch root (two levels above the customer folders) so LabelFinder can load order and item quantities without walking every subdirectory.

-### LabelFinderUI workflow
+### LabelFinder workflow

-- **Single order mode**: select the base “Orders” directory, enter an Amazon Order ID, and press **Find**.
-The tool renders the matching shipping label + packing slip stacked vertically, finds order photos, and allows printing the combined image.
-- **Bulk mode**: toggle **Bulk Order (no matching)** to scan all PDF pages and photos under the base directory.
-Use the list on the left to browse pages, preview photos on the right, and optionally print.
+1. Select the base “Orders” directory (the UI persists the last choice).
+2. Enter an Amazon Order ID and press **Find**.
+The tool looks up cached renderings first, then:
+   - Renders shipping label and packing-slip previews at 100 DPI.
+   - Collects matching product photos and ready-design thumbnails.
+   - Displays combined artwork in the center preview.
+3. Printing (manual or auto-print) regenerates the required pages at 150 DPI so thermal output stays sharp while the UI remains responsive.
+4. Bulk browsing mode can still be toggled with **Bulk Order (no matching)** for manual PDF/photo exploration.

 ### OrnamentSkuUI workflow